We can hypothesize all day long about how successful email marketing is.

 You can’t just buy a club, go to the driving range, whack emails into oblivion and expect dollars to fall from the sky.

 Email marketing must be studied and mastered to see the success you want.
 What niche group are you sending emails to?
 Are they receiving what they opted in for?
 Are you connecting with them using tried and true approaches?
+Are you using automation to engage vs just blasting out information?

 I personally follow a couple marketing gurus: Perry Marshall and Darren Hardy.
 These guys send out a lot of good emails.
 I open probably 5% of them.